 However, cats also scent mark by rubbing on things, and they could feel similarly about other things in the house which they deem “theirs”.
 This includes scratching posts and cat trees, bowls, toys, furniture, etc.

 Feeding your cats on a schedule, rather than free feeding them, is also a good way to monitor your cat’s weight and food in take.
-Put each cat in a separate room and let them out when meal time is over.
+Put each cat in a separate room and let them out when meal time is over, allowing you to make sure both of them get enough food and water.

 Find More Things For Them To Do

 It’s entirely possible that your aggressive cat is really just bored.
 Many pets are not stimulated mentally which gets them into trouble.
-Try adding some more toys to the mix, especially interactive ones.
+Try adding some more toys to the mix, especially interactive ones, or spend more time playing with both cats.

 Giving your cat access to a window is an easy way to give them a fun activity.
 A cat will stare out a window watching birds for hours, and give your poor bullied cat some peace.